Storytelling is an art. Like art, it requires creativity, vision, skill, and practice.

 The Storytelling Process

-We’ve confirmed storytelling is an art.
-Like art, storytelling requires creativity, vision, and skill.
+We’ve explained that storytelling is an art that requires creativity, vision, and skill.
 It also requires practice.
-Enter: The storytelling process.
+Enter: the storytelling process.

-Painters, sculptors, sketch artists, and potters all follow their own creative process when producing their art.
+Painters, sculptors, dancers, and designers all follow their own creative processes when producing their art.
 It helps them know where to start, how to develop their vision, and how to perfect their practice over time.
-The same goes for storytelling … especially for businesses writing stories.
+The same goes for storytelling – especially for businesses writing stories.

 1. Know your audience.

 Who wants to hear your story?
 Who will benefit and respond the strongest?
-In order to create a compelling story, you need to understand your readers and who will respond and take action.
+To create a compelling story, you need to understand your readers and who will respond and take action.

-Before you put a pen to paper (or cursor to word processor), do some research on your target market and define your buyer persona(s).
+Before you put pen to paper (or cursor to word processor), do some research on your target market and define your buyer persona(s).
 This process will get you acquainted with who might be reading, viewing, or listening to your story.
-It will also provide crucial direction for the next few steps as you build out the foundation of your story.
+Understanding who your story is for will also offer crucial direction as you build out the foundation of your story.

 2. Define your core message.